 These three drugs (dulaglutide, liraglutide, and albiglutide) all belong to the same class of GLP-1 receptor agonists.
 Which only means they also share most of the side effects.

-6 clinical trials which involved more than 3,300 type 2 diabetes patients witnessed an improvement in one’s HbA1c level by using this drug.
+6 clinical trials that involved more than 3,300 type 2 diabetes patients witnessed an improvement in one’s HbA1c level by using this drug.

 It too can be used on its own in the form of monotherapy, or one can combine it with prandial insulin, metformin, thiazolidinedione, and sulfonylurea.

 - The same rules apply here as well: this drug is neither meant for those with type I diabetes, nor for those with family or personal history of MTC (medullary thyroid cancer).
 As well as those at risk of multiple endocrine neoplasia syndrome type 2 (a potential predisposition to MTC).